 In this document, we explain some of the different configurations available when setting up your Load Balancer, and give examples of how to configure its frontends and backends for different use cases.

 Configuring a frontend

 The frontend listens on the port you specify, and forwards received requests to the backend(s).

 When creating a frontend, aside from the name the only configurable setting is that of the port it listens on.

 Choosing a port

 For HTTP, a frontend will typically listen on port 80, while for HTTPS it will typically listen on port 443.

 After creating your Load Balancer, you can create multiple frontends to listen on different ports, and connect them to different backends as required.
-You can also set up custom ACL rules for each frontend.
+You can also set up custom ACL rules and routes for each frontend.

 The configuration that you choose for your Load Balancer’s backend determines the manner in which it transfers requests to its associated backend servers.